ibm-cloud-docs/CDN/api.md

  * **Return**: a collection of objects of type `SoftLayer_Container_Network_CdnMarketplace_Metrics`
 ___
 ### getMappingBandwidthMetrics
 Returns the quantity of bandwidth in GB for an individual CDN.
-Regions may differ for each vendor.
-Per mapping.
+Regions might differ for each vendor, per mapping.

  * **Parameters**:
-   * `mappingUniqueId`: uniqueId of the mapping for which metrics are queried
+   * `mappingUniqueId`: Provide a uniqueId of the mapping for which metrics are queried.
-   * `startDate`: Provide the start date timestamp (UTC+0) for query
+   * `startDate`: Provide the start date timestamp (UTC+0) for query.
-   * `endDate`: Provide the end date timestamp (UTC+0) for query
+   * `endDate`: Provide the end date timestamp (UTC+0) for query.
    * `frequency`: Provide the data frequency for data format, the following options are available to configure frequency:
      * `aggregate` - aggregated metrics data from startDate to endDate **default**
      * `day` - daily metrics data from startDate to endDate